Nissan Rogue years to avoid — most common problems

 To begin with, the 2018 Rogue had severe problems with the brakes.
 The brakes sent a lot of vibrations that sometimes set a seat swinging or shaking noisily.
 In mild cases, pressing the brakes would only give your steering-holding hands an irregular pulse.

 Others complained that while driving, the Nissan would slow down and continue as though nothing had happened.
-The process would repeat itself, leaving the driver frustrated and in potential danger.
+The process would repeat itself, usually caused by a faulty CVT transmission valve body.
+These issues were caused by the automatic braking system which turned out to be faulty for a lot of Rogue and X-Trail models, and those were partially fixed through a recall.

 Our take